SitanHuang/ledg/README.md

         [ modifiers ] [ account filter, ...]
         a set of arguments that filters entries

+        --test=JS code
+                the js code is applied with the context of each entry
+                Example:
+                  --test="transfers.filter(x => x[0].match(/tassel/i)).length"
+                  matches entries with transfer description /tassel/i

         --period="smartdate1 [(->?|\.\.\.*| to ) smartdate2]", -Psmartdate
                 using sugarjs library to parse date interval if only one date is given, only from: will be set